-Cyber attacks and data breaches are clearly huge risks for organisations.
-It’s important to do everything possible to prevent incidents, but with the GDPR (General Data Protection Regulation) mandating that incidents be reported within 72 hours of discovery, you need a plan in case disaster strikes.
+Cyber attacks and data breaches are huge risks for organisations.
+With the GDPR (General Data Protection Regulation) mandating that incidents be reported within 72 hours of discovery, you need a plan in case disaster strikes.

 You might think that’s an impossibly short deadline, but if you follow the four steps we outline here, you can ensure that you meet your compliance requirements.

-Once an organisation notices that it has been breached, it needs to identify how the incident happened.
+Once an organisation realises it has been breached, it needs to identify how the incident happened.
 This will allow the organisation’s security staff to take any appropriate action to prevent any further damage.

 In many cases, this will mean disconnecting the organisation’s systems from the Internet, but doing this isn’t always appropriate.

-If the breach was caused by a database that wasn’t password protected or an insider losing a removable disk, etc., disconnecting your systems will unnecessarily halt business and probably cause panic among your staff.
+If the breach was caused by a database that wasn’t password protected or an insider losing a removable disk, for instance, disconnecting your systems will unnecessarily halt business and probably cause panic among your staff.

-Once the threat has been contained, organisations should take some time to assess the extent of the damage and consider how to proceed.
+Once the threat has been contained, organisations should assess the extent of the damage and consider how to proceed.
 They should find out:

 - What type of data is involved;